Rhodesian Ridgeback Puppies FAQ

 We allow visits when the puppies are six weeks old, never before.
 At this stage, you select your first, second and third preference, from those available (puppies wear collars with numbers, so we can tell them apart).

-Puppies are $2,500 each, with an additional $500 sterilisation bond that’s refunded when you provide proof of sterilisation.
+For the last litter, puppies are $2,500 each, with an additional $500 sterilisation bond that’s refunded when you provide proof of sterilisation.
 A $1,000 non-refundable deposit is required by the time the puppy is seven weeks of age.
+However, this may change before the next litter.

 We’ll provide info so you can prepare to have a puppy – info on bedding and feeding, for example.